gex3do/code-showcase/README.md

 - Always design with contracts (`less is more`).
 - `Think` about your work.

-## Why do we emphasize these points?
+## Why do I highlight these points?

-We do not pursue perfection at all costs.
+I do not pursue perfection at all costs.
 When `good-enough` software is best, one can cultivate the discipline to produce software that meets this standard.

-Our objective: consistently striving for adequacy.
-Adequacy for users, for future maintainers, and for our own peace of mind.
+My objective: consistently striving for adequacy.
+Adequacy for users, for future maintainers, and for my own peace of mind.

-## Our examples
+## Examples

-We've included only code snippets or brief examples to mitigate the risk of breaching our non-disclosure agreements.
-We've also changed function names, variables, and even comments to avoid any coincidence with the live code.
+I've included only code snippets or brief examples to mitigate the risk of breaching non-disclosure agreements.
+Function names, variables, and even comments are changed to avoid any coincidence with the live code.

 All examples shown are just for understanding.